ARM-software/ethos-n-driver-stack/README.md

     * If you run the NPU without an SMMU, you must create a reserved memory area.
 The reserved memory area stores working data for the NPU, for example the firmware code and network data.
 The size of the reserved memory area depends on your specific use case and several factors.
 These factors include the number of NPU cores and the size of the networks being used.
 We recommend that you test to ensure the chosen size is suitable.

-    There are some restrictions on using the reserved memory area.
-These restrictions are highlighted in the later 'Limitations' section.
+    There are restrictions on using the reserved memory area.
+These restrictions are detailed in [Limitations](#limitations).

 3. How you compile the driver affects how you configure the Linux kernel source tree: